Skip to content

 Read

-Provides functions to create a Device from various data sources.
+Functions to create Device objects from various data sources.

 from_gds(gds_path, cell_name, gds_layer=(1, 0), bounds=None, **kwargs)